facebook/react-native-website/docs/share.md

 static dismissedAction()
 ```

-The dialog has been dismissed. @platform ios
+_iOS Only_.
+The dialog has been dismissed.

 ## Basic Example

 ```javascript
 import React, {Component} from 'react' import {Share, Button} from 'react-native'